ffmc/data-analytics-portfolio/README.md

 # Data Analytics Portfolio
 Data analytic projects completed by me for academic, self-learning and hobby purposes.

 The projects are presented on R and Python using Jupyter Notebook.
+I showcase also my projects on Tableau, PowerBi and some academic presentations on Powerpoint.

 You can find more about me on my <a href="https://www.linkedin.com/in/ffmc">Linkedin profile.</a>

 <h1> <img src="https://img.shields.io/badge/Projects-R-blue" alt="r" style="max-width:100%;"></h1>